How2Rev/How2rev.github.io/pages/C01/introduction.md

 Let's begin with an introduction to reverse engineering.

 The primary goal of this initial challenge is to gain a comprehensive understanding of various perspectives and basics within a basic disassembler.
-The flag is distributed across different locations, requiring you to explore a disassembler of your preference (such as IDA, Ghidra, BinaryNinja, etc.) to locate and piece together the complete flag.
+The flag is a password checker distributed across different locations, requiring you to explore a disassembler of your preference (such as IDA, Ghidra, BinaryNinja, etc.) to locate and piece together the complete flag.

-For this challenge, the flag format is LRCTF{firstpart:secondpart:thirdpart:fourthpart}.
+For this challenge, the flag format is LRCTF{flag}.

-> You can find much of the flag using `strings`, but I recommend using a decompiler (Ghidra/BinaryNinja/IDA) to open the binary and understand where each flag part comes from.

 `flag md5sum: 9d3b71756ae18f4133ea930f779f0bdf`